-questions arising under rules enacted by the Elections Committee for nominations for candidates to public office, which questions are reserved to the Elections Committee, and is encouraged to do so provided such requirements are determined by the Party, in Convention, to be substantially complied with.
+the process for nomination of candidates to public office.

+A business meeting of the Executive Committee shall occur within seven days following the close of the Annual Convention.

 Special Convention

 A Special Convention must be called with a specific purpose or agenda, and that purpose made public as part of the notice of the Special Convention.
 Other than items under this Constitution which may occur at any convention, no other activities may occur at a Special Convention other than those properly noticed to the Voting Members and no suspension of the rules may be made to the contrary.
+The agenda shall follow the agenda of an Annual Convention but shall exclude portions not relevant to the noticed purpose of the Special Convention.

 A Special Convention of a Party may be called by an Executive Committee, or by the Executive Committee of the Chartering Party, and with at least thirty (30) days’ notice to the Voting Members of that Party.
 Except as otherwise expressly set forth in this Constitution, a Special Convention called by an Executive Committee may not be called more than twice per year.

 A Special Convention may be called by petition of one-third (1/3) of the Voting Members of a Party.
 Such a call shall be in writing at least forty (40) days prior to the convention date, signed by those members, with notice given to the Chair and Secretary of that Party.
 The Chair of that Party shall provide notice to the Voting Members of that Party within five (5) days of receipt of the petition.
 No Voting Member shall be permitted to sign more than one such Special Convention for any one Party more than once per year; provided that this limitation shall not apply if the convention is not successfully called.

-D. A Special Convention may be canceled by petition of one-half (1/2) of the Voting Members of that Party.
+A Special Convention may be canceled by petition of one-half (1/2) of the Voting Members of that Party.
 Such a cancellation shall be in writing at least fourteen (14) days prior to the convention date, signed by those members, with notice given to the Chair and Secretary of that Party.
 The Chair of that Party shall provide notice of the cancellation to the Voting Members of that Party within five (5) days of receipt of the petition.

 Organizational Convention